Franceskling/final_project/README.md

 Amazon Web Services(AWS) so that it can be easily imported to some other remote file.

 # Importing the Data in the jupyter notebook:
-Here, the data was imported from the RDS database of the AWS.
+The data was imported from the RDS database of the AWS.
+Link to the machine learning code: https://github.com/Franceskling/final_project/blob/machine_learning/machine_learning/machine_learning_Models.ipynb

 # Data Preprocessing:
 - The cleaned data was then divided into the input(X) and the target/output(y) features.
 Also, the non-relevant columns were dropped from the data.